Elevate the digital conversation

 We’re lucky enough to work with people who already have strong, focused ideas, so we usually only go through one draft with our contributors.
 If you need more help in developing an article, we have a small team of freelance editors who can work with you to prepare your piece for publication.

 We understand that contributions are often motivated by PR or marketing goals, but content published on thedigitalprojectmanager.com must first and foremost provide strong thought leadership in service to the DPM community.
-Fortunately, it is usually possible to balance our quality requirements with the goals motivating the contribution, and we can recommend a freelance editor to help you achieve that if you need intensive assistance.
+Fortunately, it is usually possible to balance our quality requirements with the goals motivating the contribution.